Bundling of bipartite entanglement: Results

-In Sec.~\ref{sec:embeddingExamples}, we present an example justifying the existence of bundles that include the orange bundle shown in Fig.~\ref{fig:GroupEntanglementDynamics}~{(b)}, based on our theoretical results.
+In Sec.~\ref{sec:embeddingExamples} we present an example justifying the existence of bundles that include the orange bundle shown in Fig.~\ref{fig:GroupEntanglementDynamics}~{(b)}, based on our theoretical results.
 Section~\ref{section:applicationExample} verifies the existence of the remaining four bundles in this figure.
 Additionally, we estimate for each of the classes how many bipartitions contribute to each of the entanglement bundles.
+In Appendix~\ref{app:bundlesEntanglement} we provide an evaluation of the bundles for all existing bipartitions.
+It is important to note that the number of bundles is invariant to the specific values of the local fields and interaction strengths of the problem instance.
+However, as the bundle cardinality depends on the embedding and problem graph, any modification to either component requires a recalculation.
 For the sake of completeness, we present in Appendix~\ref{app:entanglementSpectrum} the instantaneous entanglement spectrum for all bipartitions in the bundle with the highest entropy value (red) in Fig.~\ref{fig:GroupEntanglementDynamics}~{(b)}.
-In Appendix~\ref{app:bundlesEntanglement} we provide an evaluation of the bundles for all existing bipartitions.

 Following the approach in~\cite{constraintpaper}, the second numerical experiment in Fig.~\ref{fig:GroupEntanglementDynamicsConstrainedPaper} presents the results of a quantum computational process where the system is restricted to a subspace throughout the whole evolution process.
 In this example, we observe in total $16$ bundles~[Fig.~\ref{fig:GroupEntanglementDynamicsConstrainedPaper}~{(a)}], one bundle with $15$ and $15$ bundles with $16$ different bipartitions.
 Remarkably, the entanglement dynamics are identical for all bipartitions belonging to the same bundle.
 To illustrate this, we have visualized the dynamics of all bipartitions in Fig.~\ref{fig:GroupEntanglementDynamicsConstrainedPaper}~{(b)}.
 The same result applies to a QAOA process as defined in Ref.~\cite{constraintpaper}, which also restricts the system states to the subspace throughout the entire evolution.